This course will equip trainees with basic skills, knowledge and attitudes for working in confined spaces via the following modules:

 The job role(s) / occupations that this unit would be relevant to may include the following parties related to / in the process industry:

-• Confined Space Entrant
+• Confined Space Worker

 • Confined Space Attendant